Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 Needs editing.
 David - also, can you explain the use of the Private DNS zone records created in the portal?
 ```

 DNS servers are needed to resolve URLs for services in Azure.
 When those services are initially deployed, they are accessed using a URL that resolves to their public IP address.
-For example, [http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to `42.x.x.x`.
+For example, [http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to `40.x.x.x`.
 However, since we are preventing access to any public IP address and using only private endpoints, applications would have to resolve to the private IP address.
-For example, it should resolve to `10.2.0.x` instead of `42.x.x.x`.
+For example, it should resolve to `10.2.0.x` instead of `40.x.x.x`.

 To do this, two DNS conditional forwarders are created.
 Locally, to resolve requests from on-premises devices to Azure services, and in Azure, to resolve requests from one Azure service to another.

 ### <span style="color:#0080FF">Azure</span>
-A second virtual machine, `DNSforVNST`, is the deployed in the virtual network and configured to have only private IP access:
+A virtual machine, `DNSforVNET`, is the deployed in the sample in the same manner as `ICONICSinVNET`, in the virtual network and configured to have only private IP access:

 <img src="images/DNS-Azure.jpg" width="450"/><p>